legatus-php/validator/README.md

 For more details you can check the [online documentation here][docs].

+## Project status & release process

+While this library is still under development, it is well tested and should be stable enough to use in production environments.

+The current releases are numbered 0.x.y.
+When a non-breaking change is introduced (adding new methods, optimizing existing code, etc.), y is incremented.

+When a breaking change is introduced, a new 0.x version cycle is always started.

+It is therefore safe to lock your project to a given release cycle, such as 0.2.*.

+If you need to upgrade to a newer release cycle, check the [release history][releases] for a list of changes introduced by each further 0.x.0 version.

 ## Community
 We still do not have a community channel.
 If you would like to help with that, you can let me know!